Arthur Sinclair: Family

 The family originated from the Shetland Islands off Scotland and were reputedly distant relations of Scottish royalty.
-The first Arthur Sinclair, of Scalloway, in Shetland, sailed with Commodore George Anson in 1740, on a mission to capture Spanish possessions in the Pacific, during Britain's war with Spain.
+The first Arthur Sinclair, of Scalloway, in Shetland, sailed with Commodore George Anson in 1740, on a mission to capture Spanish possessions in the Pacific, during the War of Jenkin's Ear.
 The mission lasted for four years and resulted in the little fleet circumnavigating the world.
 Loss of life was horrendous, with only 188 of the original 1,854 men surviving to make it back to England.

 Arthur Sinclair I left the expedition when they reached America and eventually settled in Norfolk, Virginia, where he made claim to a large tract of land, and became a sea captain sailing between Virginia and England.
 After the death of his first wife he married Susanna Phillips of Halifax County, in Middlesex County on 22 February 1766 at the age of 59.
 Their son, Arthur II, was born in 1780.
 During the War of American Independence (1775-1783) Sinclair served in the Continental Navy, fighting against his old countrymen.
 He retired to Cobham in Surry County where he died in 1791 at age 84.

 Arthur Sinclair II married first, Elizabeth, daughter of General John Hartwell Cocke, of Mt Pleasant, in Surry County.
 They had two children, twins, Robert Carter Nicholas d 1806 and Augusta (died 3 weeks after birth) Mar 1802.
 These children died young and their mother died in 1803.

 Arthur Sinclair II married second on 20 Jan 1810 in Halifax County, Sarah (Sally) Short Skipwith Kennon (30 Oct 1790 - 21 August 1827), daughter of Colonel Richard Kennon of Conjurer's Neck, Chesterfield County.

 Arthur and Sally had seven children: